Gearbox-protocol/dev-docs-old/docs/tutorials/gearbox-discovery/architecture.md

 ![](../../../static/img/tutorial/Gearbox\_white\_high.003.png)

-Credit Manager contracts are connected to Pool contracts and can `borrow` / `repay` money from them.
+[FIXME: Clarify exactly which methods are to be invoked] Credit Manager contracts are connected to Pool contracts and can `borrow` / `repay` money from them.
 They implement logic to `open` / `close` leveraged positions using virtual account concepts and also manages trading / farming operations.

-## Credit Manager
+## Credit Manager (CM)

+Credit Manager takes margin loans from pools, and provides leveraged positions to Credit Accounts (open/close/liquidate/repay etc.).
+It also filters users operations using a Credit Manager filter to allow whitelisted DEXes and tokens only

-Each Credit Manager connects with one pool, pool can have some Credit Managers connected.
+Each Credit Manager connects only with one Pool, but Pool can have multiple Credit Managers connected.
 Each Credit Manager has only one CreditFilter.

 ![](../../../static/img/tutorial/Gearbox\_white\_high.012.jpeg)

-Each credit manager (CM), which can takes margin loans from pools.

-On the full schema you can see contracts interaction:
+:::info

+A quick overview of all core components:

 | Contract            | Function                                                                                                                                                                                       |
 | ------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |